 The best mode of control for SLF is prevention.
 SLF easily spreads by hitchhiking to new areas on vehicles, firewood, outdoor furniture, stone, etc. Be sure to check your vehicles and gear when traveling from or stopping within known quarantine areas (NY, PA, NY, DE, MD, and VA).
 Monitor tree of heaven populations for signs of SLF.

 Monitor tree of heaven, young black walnut, wild grapevines and other SLF host plants for signs of infestation.
 Use a plastic card or putty knife to scrape egg masses into a container filled with rubbing alcohol or hand sanitizer to collect a specimen for confirmation.
 Banding trees with specifically designed bug bands helps catch nymphs and adult SLF and reduces by-catch.
 Recent research indicates the removal of Tree of heaven increases SLF dispersal, as they seek suitable hosts further away.
+Visit the information links below from the NYSIPM website.

 Click the spotted lanternfly tab below to view an interative map that highlihgts confirmed iMap observations for tree of heaven, a prefered host of SLF.
 Check tree of heaven for signs of SLF.